Neural Concept Verifier: Scaling Prover-Verifier Games via Concept Encodings

 \section{Experimental Evaluations}

 In this section, we present a comprehensive evaluation of \methodfull (NCV) on both synthetic and real-world high-dimensional image datasets.
-We evaluate based on two instantiations of \method that utilize different concept extractors: a CLIP-based extractor and the Neural Concept Binder (NCB).
-We assess predictive performance and interpretability across multiple datasets, compare against established baselines, including SpLiCE and pixel-based Merlin-Arthur Classifiers, and examine scalability and robustness against shortcut learning.
+We evaluate based on two instantiations of \method that utilize different concept extractors: a CLIP-based extractor and the Neural Concept Binder (NCB) \citep{stammer2024neural}.
+We assess predictive performance and interpretability across multiple datasets, compare against several baselines and examine scalability as well as robustness against shortcut learning.

-Our evaluation is structured around the following research questions: \textbf{(Q1)} Does shifting Prover-Verifier Games (PVGs) to concept-encodings via \method lead to performative classifiers on high-dimensional images (\textit{i.e.}, high completeness and soundness)? \textbf{(Q2)} Does \method reduce the ``interpretability-accuracy gap'' in the context of CBMs? \textbf{(Q3)} Does \method allow for more detailed explanations over pixel-based PVGs?
+Our evaluation is structured around the following research questions: \textbf{(Q1)} Does shifting Prover-Verifier Games (PVGs) to concept-encodings via \method lead to performative classifiers (\textit{i.e.}, high completeness and soundness) on high-dimensional synthetic and real-world images? \textbf{(Q2)} Does \method reduce the ``interpretability-accuracy gap'' in the context of CBMs? \textbf{(Q3)} Does \method allow for more detailed explanations over pixel-based PVGs?
 Finally, \textbf{(Q4)} Can training via \method reduce shortcut learning?